ARMmbed/mbed-os-5-docs/docs/dev_tools/third_party.md

 The mbed Online Compiler has a built-in export mechanism that supports the same development environments as mbed CLI:

-1. Right-click on a project you want to export.
+1. Right click on a project you want to export.

 1. Click **Export Program.** The **Export Program** window opens.

 	<span class="images">![](Images/export_menu.png)<span>Triggering an export</span></span>

-1. From the **Export Target** drop down list, select your board.
+1. From the **Export Target** drop-down list, select your board.

 	<span class="images">![](Images/select_target.png)<span>Selecting a target board</span></span>